-The CSRC-organized exhibition Home—So Different, So Appealing is mentioned in an article discussing a few of the PST: LA/LA exhibitions.
+The CSRC-organized exhibition Home—So Different, So Appealing was mentioned in The Economist as part of the Getty-funded arts initiative Pacific Standard Time: LA/LA.

 As part of the Getty-funded arts initiative Pacific Standard Time: LA/LA, the UCLA Film and Television Archive is bringing Spanish-language cinema to various theaters throughout L.A. until December 10.

 Press Telegram mentioned the CSRC for their partnership with the Autry Museum of the American West in producing the exhibition La Raza.
 September 13 marked the fiftieth anniversary of the founding of the publication La Raza.

 The Daily Bruin featured a piece on the exhibition La Raza, co-produced by the CSRC and the Autry Museum of the American West.

 UCLA Magazine profiled the La Raza Photograph Collection at the CSRC.
 The CSRC is digitizing over 25,000 photographs for preservation, exhibition, and research.